rav3ndust/shellbie/README.md

 This is to make it simple for the program to be able to reference the variables file no matter which scope it is in - and all of this is done automatically as you answer questions in the **setup.py** process.
 You don't ever have to touch the **variables.py** file unless you want to edit it.

-### Contributing to Little Linux Assistant
+### Contributing to Shellbie

-Got ideas you'd like to add to LLA?
+Got ideas you'd like to add to Shellbie?
 Pull requests are always welcome!